Vbatocanin/openGL_series/openGL/OpenGL - Advanced Concepts Through Python.md

 ### Introduction

-Following the well-written article by [Muhammad Junaid Khalid](https://stackabuse.com/brief-introduction-to-opengl-in-python-with-pyopengl/) , where basic OpenGL concepts and setup was explained, now we'll be looking at how to make more **complex** objects and how to **animate** them.
+Following the article by [Muhammad Junaid Khalid](https://stackabuse.com/brief-introduction-to-opengl-in-python-with-pyopengl/) , where basic OpenGL concepts and setup was explained, now we'll be looking at how to make more **complex** objects and how to **animate** them.

 In this article, the following topics will be touched upon:

-- Geometry Background
+- OpenGL Geometry Background
-- Basic OpenGL Transformations
-- Project Preparation
+- Drawing Objects
-- Camera Setup
+- Manipulating Objects
 - Modeling Complex Objects
+- Setup
 - Animation
 - Conclusion